-I am an Associate Professor of Comparative Literature and Religious Studies at the University of California, Davis.
+I am Professor of Religious Studies and Comparative Literature at the University of California, Davis.
 I served as the Chair of the Department of Religious Studies from 2015-2018.
 I returned from a year-long sabbatical (2018-2019) to serve as the Chair of Religious Studies for an additional two years (2019-2021).

 I received my BA, MA and PhD from the University of California, Berkeley, and AA from De Anza Community College.
 I came to California at the age of 18, moving here from the bustling, hot, humid, salty coastal city of Madras.
 I fell in love with California almost immediately, and my love for Berkeley began soon after.
 I decided to attend Berkeley the first moment I stepped on the campus, not two days after arriving in the US.
 I entered via Oxford Street, walked past the Life Sciences Building and looked up at Wheeler Hall, home of the English Department, and knew I wanted to be nowhere else.
 I spent two years at De Anza Community College, learning from incredible teachers, reading incredible books, and in general, having my mind blown every.single.day.
 My years in Berkeley were as heady, and I nurtured my abiding love for Keats, even as I discovered Tamil and Tamil poetry, and found myself treading an unexpected path.